Connect with us

 But Kings head coach Tim Cone thinks otherwise, saying that their long-time rivals may have forged the ideal pairing for themselves in the quarters.

-“I think they probably got the matchup that they like against NLEX, and so that’s gonna be a really interesting series, I think,” he continued.
+“I think they probably got the matchup that they like against NLEX, and so that’s gonna be a really interesting series, I think,” he added.
 “Talk N Text can turn it around in a heartbeat and find themselves in the Finals easily.”

-In all fairness, TNT was one of only two teams to defeat NLEX during the eliminations, with a 103-97 result on March 22 in Antipolo.
+Admittedly, TNT was one of only two teams to defeat NLEX during the eliminations, with a 103-97 result on March 22 in Antipolo.
 This saw Bol trigger a late rally and finish with 40 points and 15 rebounds.

-Years later, and the franchise, now being mentored by Jong Uichico with Robert Bolick in a starring role, has a shot at exorcising the ghost of the past.
+Years later, and the franchise, now mentored by Jong Uichico with Robert Bolick in a starring role, has a shot at exorcising the ghost of the past.

 Still, the Casino Plus sportsbook sees the Road Warriors as a +5.5 underdog in the first game of the quarterfinals.
 The over/under is set at 198.0.